BharatKhanawalia/Drrop-Logistics/README.md

 **Check out the website:** https://drrop.netlify.app

 ## About
 A simple static website for a logistics startup namely **'Drrop'**.
-It contains a **Contact Us Form** which is linked with a mailing service to receive the filled forms directly on a specified email address (preferrably the official email address of Drrop).
+It also consists of a **Contact Us Form** which can be linked with a mailing service so that we can receive the filled forms directly on our specified email address (here, Drrop's offial mail).

 - **Technology Stack:**
   - HTML